SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 </bean>
 ```

-Note that it will guarantee that the order is validated for product configuration issues before an order is submitted, but it will not ensure that the error message that is returned reflects the actual issue.
+Note that this adjustment will guarantee that order are validated for product configuration issues before they are submitted, but it will not ensure that any error message that is returned reflects the actual issue.
 The error message will state that the issue is because of low stock.
 This should be addressed in SAP Commerce Cloud release 2011.

 ### Commerce Business Rules in Combination with Configurable Products